 - Victorious Eschatology was the prime teaching for the first 1900 years of church history.

 - Futurist Eschatology was popularised by a man who did not believe miracles were for today, nor that righteousness is imputed, or a free gift.
-Today, the church he founded believes that they cannot mix with the world!
+Today, the church he founded believes that they cannot associate with anyone else in the world!

-5. Which View Sounds More Like our Abba Father?
+5. Which View Better Describes our Abba Father?

 Which one sounds like the heart of a mighty God and a loving Father to you?
 It was always God’s intention to have sons and daughters who would be holy and blameless.
-He would do this through Jesus Christ.
-God would then present this glorious bride to Jesus to be His wife.
+He did this through Jesus Christ.
+God will then present this glorious bride to Jesus to be His wife.
 God always intended for the Holy Spirit to have one majestic Temple – the church and millions of living temples – individual believers filled with the Spirit of God.
 Victorious Eschatology has always allowed this; Futurist Eschatology must change regularly to make this possible.

 © Use by Permission Awakening Impact Ministries / Dr Neville van Eerten 2022